 In addition, it is expected that the estimated surplus availability of this biomass would be greater than 25% due to:

-- The ceramic industries will probably utilize more than one type of biomass, thus reducing the consumption of each fuel type;
+- The ceramic industries will probably utilize more than one type of biomass, thus reducing the consumption of each fuel type.
+In the last MR, the ceramic registered usage of 61.15% pulp and paper sludge, 33.08% wood residues and 5.77% sawdust;

 Therefore, the amount needed of this type of pulp and paper sludge to provide thermal energy in the ceramic industries’ kilns would not be significant, which avoids the possibility of leakage from competing uses.